cunybpl/nycet_pnp/src/content/guides/systems/waterside-economizer.md

 ## Evaluation of Energy Consumption

 The primary effect of waterside economizer is the savings in electricity usage at plant level to meet the cooling load of the building.
-For more information about the energy consumption of the overall water-cooled chilled water plant see the Protocol and Procedure PnP-P-01: Water-Cooled Chilled Water Plant.
+For more information about the energy consumption of the overall water-cooled chilled water plant see the <a href="/documents/plants/water-cooled-chilled-water-plant">Water-Cooled Chilled Water Plant</a>.

 The cooling energy savings are equivalent to the heat rejected through the waterside economizer.
 Table 1 provides a summary of the components to measure to arrive at values needed to quantify the heat rejected from the chilled water to condenser water by free cooling.

 <div class="table-wrapper">
 <table>
 <caption>Table 1.
-Key values, components and measurements</caption>
+Key values and measurements to evaluate heat transfer.</caption>
     <tbody>
         <thead>
             <tr>